kdoore/CS1335-Documentation/paddleDropGame.rst

 For now we can simply create a Seahorse class that inherits from the Drop class using the code class code below::

+	//this code is in the Seahorse Class tab

 	class Seahorse extends Drop{
 			PShape s;